ZanzibarNuclear/flux-client/README.md

 # flux-client

-Client side of Flux for World of Nuclear.
+Web client to Flux for World of Nuclear.
 A great way to exchange ideas about nuclear energy.

+Build on Nuxt 3.